EXCLUSIVE-'Dumb mistake’ exposed Iranian hand behind fake Proud Boy U.S. election emails -sources

 Two cybersecurity experts, who spoke on condition of anonymity, independently said they had seen Iranian hackers use infrastructure from Dutch-based Worldstream to launch cyberattacks in recent months.

-Worldstream’s chief legal operations officer Wouter van Zwieten said in a statement that the account associated with the IP in question was suspended after Reuters got in touch and that the Dutch National Cyber Security Center was investigating.
+Worldstream’s chief legal operations officer Wouter van Zwieten said in a statement that the account associated with the IP in question was suspended after Reuters got in touch and that the Dutch National Cyber Security Center was looking into the matter.

 “They’ve just informed us that the particular IP address is now officially registered by them and ready for investigation under Dutch Law,” van Zwieten said.
-The Natiional Cyber Security Center did not immediately return an email seeking comment.
+The National Cyber Security Center confirmed that Worldstream had been in touch and that it had logged the case but didn't comment further.

 Van Zwieten said the server used by the hackers was only commissioned on Oct.
 6 and had not drawn any complaints until now.
 The company said it had no access to the content on its servers.